-• What happens when someone tries to delete a policy or policy assignment on OM after policies are deployed from OMi?
+• Someone tries to delete a policy or policy assignment on OM after policies are deployed from OMi

 OM checks the policy owner before deleting policies.
 If the policy owner is OMi, then OM does not delete the policy (unless you specifically ignore the owner or choose force update).